 Mental Health Services

-Little Flower provides mental health support to the children that come into foster care.
+Little Flower provides mental health support for youth and their families.
 These services are provided by licensed psychiatrists, psychologists, and social workers.

+Youth are screened within 30 days of admission, annually, and referred as needed for psychiatric and psychological evaluations, therapy, and support services including, but not limited to, completing Complex Trauma Assessments for Health Home eligibility.
 Children are assessed for mental health needs through screenings, psychological and psychiatric evaluations.
-When children exhibit the need for mental health intervention, they are referred for therapeutic services either in the community or through our staff therapists.
+When children exhibit the need for mental health intervention, they are referred for therapeutic services either in the community or through our staff therapists or service providers.
 These services may include:

 - Individual therapy